-The Global Engineering Certificate (GEC) aims to create a new generation of engineers who will drive change.
-It supports postsecondary students in gaining skills in leadership and understanding complex systems — so they can go beyond the typical understanding of engineers as technical individuals focused on math and science, and learn how to use that math and science to drive social, economic, and environmental change in our global society.
+Aims to create a new generation of engineers who will drive change.
+Supports postsecondary students in gaining skills in leadership and understanding complex systems.
+Encourages students to apply their technical knowledge to drive social, economic, and environmental change in our global society.

 Key learning outcomes

 - Awareness of globalization and its impact on engineering practice